ThomasMatlak/istopics/README.txt

 ------------
 -place the /istopics folder on the web server
     (probably at /var/www/html)
--run database_setup.sql in MySQL to set up the database and its tables -create a MySQL user that only has access to the istopics database(!),
+-run database_setup.sql in MySQL to set up the database and its tables as well as the mySQL user -the mySQL user 'istopics'@'localhost' is created in the above file and granted necessary permissions
-    update username and password in the necessary files(?) appropriately.
+    update username and password in the necessary files appropriately.

 File Manifest
 -------------